actigraph/CentrePointWebhookDocumentation/README.md

 Before any events can be sent to the Target URL for a webhook, the webhook needs to pass a validation process.
 The main purpose of this validation process is for ActiGraph to verify the owner of the Target URL.
 The verification process involves a validation code being sent to the Target URL, and your endpoint echoing back that same code.
 Refer to [Validating Webhooks](validating_webhooks.md) for more information.

-Webhooks are managed in the [CentrePoint Web Portal](https://studyadmin.actigraphcorp.com) and can be setup by someone with the appropraite roles and permissions.
+Webhooks are managed in the [CentrePoint Web Portal](https://studyadmin.actigraphcorp.com) and can be setup by someone with the appropraite roles/permissions.
 Please contact  [ActiGraph](https://www.actigraphcorp.com/support/software/) for assistance.

 - [Overview](https://github.com/actigraph/WebhookDocumentation)
 - [Managing Webhooks](managing_webhooks.md)